Livelihoods affected: Gym owners protest near Delhi L-G office to reopen fitness centres

-NEW DELHI: Delhi police Saturday detained nearly a dozen gym owners protesting near the Lt Governor's office for permission to reopen the fitness centres in the city.
+NEW DELHI: The Delhi Police on Saturday detained nearly a dozen gym owners protesting near the Lt Governor’s office for permission to reopen the fitness centres in the city.

 The Delhi Disaster Management Authority in a COVID-19 review meeting earlier this week approved reopening of hotels and weekly markets but did not allow gyms to restart.